AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-portal.md

 ##<a name="verify"></a>6.
 Verify your connections

-You can verify your connections by using the Azure portal preview or PowerShell.
+You can verify your connections by using the Azure Portal or PowerShell.
 When verifying, you may need to wait a minute or two as the connection is being created.
 When a connection is successful, the connectivity state changes from 'Connecting' to 'Connected'.

 ### To verify the connection from your classic VNet to your Resource Manager VNet